About cold-hardy succulents

-Native to the Pacific Northwest, it was named after explorer Meriwether Lewis of the Lewis & Clark Expedition.
-The genus has been extensively hybridized, resulting in vivid-hued cultivars.
+Native to the Pacific Northwest, this genus is named after explorer Meriwether Lewis of the Lewis & Clark Expedition.
+Lewisia has been extensively hybridized, resulting in vivid-hued cultivars.

-This is an intriguing annual that makes a great pot plant.
+This intriguing annual makes a great pot plant.
 When bred with Sedum the intergeneric cross is Sedoro.

 Growing Succulents in Northerly Climates, Sempervivums Part One of my presentation at the Northwest Flower & Garden Show.
 Gorgeous new cultivars and design ideas.